databricks/spark-redshift/tutorial/README.md

 The Data Sources API has built in integration for several data sources such as Hive, Avro, JSON, JDBC and Parquet.
 Third party integration is added through spark-packages.
 One such integration is for Amazon Redshift which is provided by the `spark-redshift` package.

-Prior to the introduction of `spark-redshift`, Spark’s JDBC data source was the only way for Spark users to read data from Redshift.
+Prior to the introduction of `spark-redshift`, JDBC was the only way for Spark users to read data from Redshift.
 While this method is adequate when running queries returning a small number of rows (order of 100’s), it is too slow when handling large scale data.
 This is because, JDBC provides a ResultSet based approach where rows are retrieved in a single thread in small batches.
 Furthermore, the use of JDBC to store large datasets in Redshift is only practical when data needs to be moved between tables inside a Redshift database.
 The JDBC based INSERT/UPDATE queries are only practical for small updates to Redshift tables.
-For users hoping to load or store large volumes of data from Redshift, JDBC leaves much to be desired in terms of performance and throughput.
+For users hoping to load or store large volumes of data from/to Redshift, JDBC leaves much to be desired in terms of performance and throughput.

 This tutorial will provide a hand-on experience in using the `spark-redshift` package from your local development environment.
-It will also provide a deep dive into the implementation details of `spark-redshift` which will enable you to gain a deeper understanding of why `spark-redshift` provides a high performance alternative to plain JDBC based approach to interacting with Redshift from Spark.
+It will also provide a deep dive into the implementation details of `spark-redshift` which will enable you to gain a deeper understanding of why `spark-redshift` provides a high performance alternative to a plain JDBC based approach to interacting with Redshift from Spark.

 ##Prepare the Redshift database##

-Before we delve into specific examples of how `spark-redshift` works let us configure the Redshift database which we will be using.
+Before we delve into specific examples of how `spark-redshift` works, let us configure the Redshift database which we will be using.

 For the purpose of this article I will use the sample [TICKT](http://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html) database on Redshift.
 This database enables the tracking of  sales activity for the fictional TICKIT web site, where users buy and sell tickets online for various types of events.
 The database allows analysis of sales over time, performance of sellers, venues and correlation of sales with seasons.
 This information can be used to drive advertising and promotions campaigns.